Quantitative stability for the Brascamp-Lieb inequality and moment measures: Quantitative Stability of Moment Measures

 \section{Quantitative Stability of Moment Measures}

-In this section we use the previous machinery to obtain sharp quantitative stability results for moment measures.
-We start by proving Theorem \ref{lemma.stab_momentmeasures_backbone_intro}.
+In this section we use the previous machinery to obtain a sharp quantitative stability result for moment measures, in Theorem \ref{lemma.stab_momentmeasures_backbone_intro}.
 As usual, we shall state it again below for the reader's convenience: